MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSRoleCapabilityFile.md

 ### -VisibleAliases
 Limits the aliases in the session to those aliases specified in the value of this parameter, plus any aliases that you define in the *AliasDefinition* parameter.
 Wildcard characters are supported.
-By default, all aliases that are defined by the Windows PowerShell engine and all aliases that modules export are visible in the session.
+By default, all aliases that are defined by the PowerShell engine and all aliases that modules export are visible in the session.

 For example, to limit the available aliases to gm and gcm use this syntax: `VisibleAliases="gcm", "gp"`

-When any *Visible* parameter is included in the role capability file, Windows PowerShell removes the **Import-Module** cmdlet and its ipmo alias from the session.
+When any *Visible* parameter is included in the role capability file, PowerShell removes the **Import-Module** cmdlet and its ipmo alias from the session.

 ```yaml
 Type: String[]